 “Burnet Institute, The Daffodil Centre, FHMRI and IMPACCT all have outstanding expertise in public health and health services research that achieves real impact,” she says.
 “We are very pleased to have them on board and we look forward to working with them in the future.
 Collaboration is the key to addressing Australia’s public health challenges.”

-About the new members
+About our new Members

-The Sax Institute welcomes applications for Membership from organisations that share the Institute’s values and our mission to improve public health through better use of evidence.
+The Sax Institute welcomes applications for membership from organisations that share the Institute’s values and our mission to improve public health through better use of evidence.